Developerayo/Rights-Of-Passage/README.md

 * Shodipo Ayomide
 * You

-# NEVER COMMIT TO MASTER, CREATE YOUR BRANCH
+# NEVER COMMIT TO MASTER, CREATE YOUR BRANCH!!
+# THANK YOU.

 ## Licence
 The official website of ROP is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).